Briscky/ZJU-Courses-Recording/README.md

 # ZJU-Courses-Recording
-Here is an accumulation of some information about ZJU courses I've taken.
+Here is an accumulation of some information about the ZJU courses I've taken.
 Update and supplement are always welcome.